archesproject/arches-docs/docs/developing/reference/api.rst

     WARNING: including primary names has a big impact on performance and is best defered to an additional request

     :query resourceid: optional comma delimited list of resource instance UUIDs to filter feature data on
-    :query nodeid: optional comma delimited list of node UUIDs to filter feature data on
+    :query nodeids: optional comma delimited list of node UUIDs to filter feature data on
     :query tileid: optional tile UUID to filter feature data on
     :query nodegroups: optional comma delimited list of nodegroup UUIDs from which to include tile data as properties.
     :query precision: optional number of decimal places returned in coordinate values; used to constrain resultant data volume